 When I first heard the term “dry needling,” I thought: Hmmmm, perhaps this is one of those “dumb questions” professors are always saying don’t exist, but…is there such a thing as “wet needling?”
 Is there some sort of “waterslide acupuncture” my school failed to inform me about, and if so then why am I not practicing it?

 Alas, approximately 0% of waterslide acupuncture sounds safe, not to mention that getting a waterslide into an acupuncture clinic (or an acupuncture clinic into a waterslide) sounds questionable at best.
-The “dry” in dry needling, it turns out, indicates that the needle involved does not contain any sort of medicinal substance for injection.
-Dry needling, that is, is the insertion of a solid (as opposed to hollow) needle into the skin.1 The therapeutic effect comes from the needle itself, as far as where on the body it is inserted, rather than what’s inside it.
+As it turns out, “wet needling” is a thing, and it just means that the needle involved contains some sort of medicinal substance for injection.
+Dry needling, on the other hand, is the insertion of a solid (as opposed to hollow) needle into the skin.1 The therapeutic effect comes from the needle itself, as far as where on the body it is inserted, rather than what’s inside it.

 If that sounds a lot like acupuncture, that’s because it is.
 Dry needling is acupuncture performed by non-acupuncturists.
 That is the only difference.

 And what a big difference it is.
 If I, as a licensed acupuncturist, decided one day to start performing surgery, but I called it “organ visibility therapy” (because it makes the organs more visible, duh!), I would want you to report me to the Oregon Medical Board STAT.
 This is essentially what some chiropractors and physical therapists have done with acupuncture/dry needling.
 They claim that dry needling is different because it is based on a biomedical understanding of the musculoskeletal system rather than Chinese medicine theory, but the so-called “trigger points” they use for musculoskeletal and connective tissue disorders, including pain, have been used in Chinese medicine for over 2,000 years for precisely these purposes.1